-Cut Flowers & Hand-tied Bouquets
+Cut Flowers & Hand-Tied Bouquets

 Cut each stem at an angle with a sharp knife or scissors, removing 2.5cm (1 inch) from the base of the stem.
 Ensure that all foliage below the water line has been removed.
 Foliage floating in water creates bacteria which is harmful to the flowers and will shorten their vase life.

 Maintain your flowers by removing any dead or dying flowers and any foliage that has fallen in the water.
 Top up with clean water daily if necessary.
 Ideally, re-cut the stems and change the water adding flower food every 3 days.
-Note very cold or hot water will stress the flowers so please use water at room temperature.
+Note very cold or hot water will stress the flowers so best to use water at room temperature.